 The Hunter Valley has some of the most incredible scenery I’ve seen.
 Rolling green hills covered in vines as far as the eye can see.
 I was amazed by how beautiful the scenery was as we drove around between wineries which really added to the experience of the place.
 That, and the dazzling sunsets, an abundance of wildlife and awe-inspiring storms.
 To top this off, you have some of the most beautiful cellar doors I’ve seen.
-There really is so much to see and experience in this large wine region, it isn’t just about the wine!
-But, that is pretty damn good too.
+As part of highlighting the magic of the Hunter Valley wine region, I thought I would share with you some of the top things to do in the Hunter Valley based on my experience, starting with the wineries of course!

 But what about the wine?

 Because you don’t really see Hunter Valley wines in bottle stores, you would be forgiven if you assumed there wasn’t much wine grown in the Hunter Valley.
 I know I wasn’t sure what to expect.
 But when I got there I found out that there are actually over 150 wineries in the region!
-It is also the birthplace of Australian wine being the oldest wine producing region dating back to 1832 (although the Barossa has the oldest vines today).
+It is also the birthplace of Australian wine being the oldest wine-producing region dating back to 1832 (although the Barossa has the oldest vines today).
 Because of these facts, the region is rich in history and you are surrounded by wine everywhere you look.
 Not a bad situation to be in if you ask me!

 The key varieties grown here are the Semillion and the Shiraz, however, there truly is something for everyone.
 It is Australia’s hottest winery region and these humid conditions create some of the most unique wine in Australia.
 Young producers are now coming through and experimenting with new grape varieties too, so whilst there is a lot of Chardonnay to try, you can also get your hands on some great Tempranillo and Barbera to name a few (the Chardonnay didn’t disappoint either).